 Methods of clearing the screen usually include scraping, raking or the deployment of moving screens.
 Stationary screens are usually vertical grills of rectangular shapes that are spaced at a gap of 25mm or less.
-The rake allows for cleaning by using the teeth the expanse the gaps between the bars and thereby removing the solids that have accumulated on the wire mesh.
+The rake allows for cleaning by using the teeth to expand the gaps between the bars and thereby removing the solids that have accumulated on the wire mesh.
 It spans across the full width of the screen and can be lifted to scrape and clean the outer surface of the grille by loading off the solids onto the discharge point.
 Another type of rake, the trash rake, works efficiently for screens that are wider through their narrow shape that can travel along the width of the screen, but can also be raised and lowered on a cable.
 Its narrow form allows it to wade unguided through obstructions in the water, with its teeth moving hydraulically and alternatively into an open and close position.
 The debris that is picked up through the rake is then discarded out of the top of the screen.

 One distinct advantage of a back-raked screen is the positioning of the cleaning forks on the clean liquid side of the screen.
 They move via the screen from its back, while lifting the separated solids away from the screen.
 This cleaning rake is then parked on the uppermost side of the travelling route.
 This rake is activated when the water level reaches a certain height or through the placement of a timer.
 A geared motor powers a wheeled carriage that is attached to the rake that then undertakes the cleaning process.
 When the rake is moving in a downward fashion, it stays in a retracted form, and when it reached the lowermost point, the counter-balance pushed the rake into the bar spaces.
 In the event that the rake fails to engage, due to heavy loading or other causes, the upward motion of the carriage enforces its movement on the rake and pushes it into position.
 Finally, the forks collect the solids from the screen and lift them up into a discharge chute, wherein a hinged wiper supports the deposition of the solid particles into the chute.